QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

 ## Scope for v1

-- One OCO group = **2 or 3 orders: one main order and up to 2 more**.
-Why 3: the final goal (bracket) needs an OCO pair plus an entry, so 1 main + 2 child keeps the same shape and keeps testing small.
-Brokers allow more (IB 1+4, Webull 1+5), and the API takes a list, so raising the limit later does not break anything.
+- One OCO group from the user API = **2 orders: one limit leg and one stop market leg on one symbol, sharing one quantity**.
+The engine underneath works on a list of legs and handles 3, because the final goal (bracket) needs an OCO pair plus an entry.
+Brokers allow more (IB 1+4, Webull 1+5), so raising the limit later does not break anything.
 - Leg order types in v1: **Limit** and **StopMarket**.
 These are the two types a bracket needs.
 More types can come later.
-- Legs may use different symbols (IB allows it; useful for breakout strategies that watch two assets).
-The common case is one symbol.
+- Legs may use different symbols at the engine level (IB allows it; useful for breakout strategies that watch two assets).
+The user API takes one symbol — the common case; a multi-symbol overload can come later.
 - Backtesting and paper trading work first, with zero brokerage changes.
 Live support is opt-in per brokerage model; Alpaca and InteractiveBrokers ship first.

 ## Algorithm API